origamimagiro/flat-folder/README.md

 2. finding an ordering of faces in each cell that avoids self-intersection of the paper.

-Flat-Folder takes a different approach for step (2).
+Flat-Folder takes a different approach for step (2) that makes it easier to compress the set of output states.
 In the following, we take
 $n$ to be the number of faces in the input crease pattern.

 1. First, it finds each pair of faces `[f, g]` that overlap in the folding and